optionalemon/tp/docs/UserGuide.md

 Example:

-* `scores s/Assignment 1` will show the grades of all students in the class for the session `Assignment 1`, as shown below.
+* `scores s/Assignment 1` shows the grades of all students in the class for the session `Assignment 1`, as shown below.

   <img src="images/scoresAssignment1Result.PNG" width="600"/>